kurron/jvm-development-environment/README.md

 IDE's bits are not downloaded until needed.
 The initial launch of an IDE, however, can take several moments as the Docker image is downloaded from the repository.
 You can pre-load the images by running `bin/prime-images.sh`, avoiding the delay.
 Since this grabs all images, it might make sense to examine the script and pull down only the images you are certain you will be using.

+Some of the IDEs, when launched for the first time, will ask to create a convenience script or soft-link.
+You should **NOT** check that option because it is unnecessary in a container environment and requires `sudo` access, which the container account does not have.

 The containers are constantly being updated and improved.
 If there is something missing or there is an issue with the container, please open a [ticket](https://github.com/kurron/jvm-development-environment/issues) or